morganava/ricochet-refresh/BUILDING.md

 Use the 'Build -> Run qmake' menu to test your changes.

-You also need a `tor.exe` binary, placed in the same folder as `ricochet.exe`.
+You also need a `tor.exe` binary, placed in the same folder as `Speek.exe`.

 The windows installer can be built using Inno Setup.
 See `packaging\installer` for more information.